BridgeDrive: Diffusion Bridge Policy for Closed-Loop Trajectory Planning in Autonomous Driving: Additional Results, Visualization and Limitation

 \subsection{Inference Speed}

 Inference wall-clock time comparison is detailed in \cref{tab:inference_time}.
 Note that the full diffusion model is slightly faster than BridgeDrive since it is approximately half the size of BridgeDrive.
 This is because full diffusion does not use anchors and thus omit all anchor-related cross-attention modules.
-BridgeDrive achieves reasonable inference speed even without any additional optimization, indicating its suitability for real-time deployment.
+BridgeDrive achieves reasonable inference speed even without any additional optimization, indicating its suitability for real-time deployment. \diff{It should be noted that in both DiffusionDrive and our BridgeDrive model, the primary computational cost stems from the perception and cross-attention modules.
+The diffusion process itself is applied only to a small trajectory matrix (8×2 or 11×2), contributing a minor portion of the total cost.
+Consequently, the overall computation time does not increase proportionally with the number of diffusion steps.}